 J. Andrew Kirschler, Portfolio Manager, has been the Fund's portfolio manager since July of 2013.

-Todd A. Abraham, CFA, Senior Portfolio Manager, has been the Fund's portfolio manager since May of 2017.
+Todd A. Abraham, CFA, Senior Portfolio Manager, has been the Fund's portfolio manager since April of 2017.

-Morningstar figures represent the average of the total returns reported by all the mutual funds designated by Morningstar as falling into the respective category indicated.
-They do not reflect sales charges.
+2 Morningstar figures represent the average of the total returns reported by all the mutual funds designated by Morningstar as falling into the respective category indicated.